System commands

 \d

-Sets the current namespace (also known as directory or context).
+is the name of a namespace, shows or sets the current namespace, also known as directory or context.
 The namespace can be empty, and a new namespace is created when an object is defined in it.
 The q session prompt indicates the current namespace.

 q)\d / default namespace